 No problem!
 Enrol in an exciting pathway programme here and make the most of your time while you are waiting to travel, so you can progress on to Swinburne as planned, without losing any time.

 As the General Manager and Dean of Swinburne College, Tony Cranshaw leads the strategic and operational leadership and management of Swinburne’s pathways business.
 Tony has over 20 years’ experience in international education holding senior management posts as Campus and College Director with Private Higher Education Providers such as Study Group and Navitas.

 As a former New Zealand Secondary School Principal, Tony has a proven track record in leading schools and managing programmes in Singapore, Brunei and the United Arab Emirates.
 He is an alumni of the University of Otago, New Zealand and has managed major programmes for the Ministry of Education, Wellington, New Zealand for schools serving a low decile community.

 As leader of the Swinburne College, Tony is focused on enhancing access to university study through the provision of outstanding, innovative, relevant and effective pathway programmes that meet the needs of domestic and international students.

 No need to waste a moment.
 Our online delivery is a full and enjoyable learning experience and allows you to make the most of your time at home to gain the knowledge, skills and confidence for university and your future.
 We are here to support you.

-Swinburne Academy’s online delivery is a rich learning environment where you will get access to all the expertise, guidance, tools and resources you need.
+Swinburne College’s online delivery is a rich learning environment where you will get access to all the expertise, guidance, tools and resources you need.

-Here at Swinburne Academy, your wellbeing is of the utmost importance to us.
+Here at Swinburne College, your wellbeing is of the utmost importance to us.